-From an SEO perspective, redirects are the heart of migration.
+From an SEO perspective, redirects are the heart of website redesign or migration.
 Redirects send users to new pages and tell search engines to index the new pages instead of the old ones.
 This is essential for transferring accumulated rankings.
-For larger websites, this can take a lot of time, but if redirects are not executed, Google will not assign value to the new pages.
+This can take a lot of time for larger websites, but if redirects are not executed, Google will not assign value to the new pages.
 In many cases, this results in a loss of rankings and traffic.
 So it is worth the investment.

 You can use a spreadsheet to keep an overview.
 Create two columns and place the old and new URLs next to each other.
 This way you know exactly to which address the old URL has been moved during the redirect.
 You can inventory your old URLs using Screaming Frog and easily export them to a spreadsheet.